stdequin/Windows-365-Bootcamp/Module3/managesettings.md

-# Manage RDP Settings for a Windows 365 Cloud PC
+# Manage Settings for a Windows 365 Cloud PC

 ## Introduction

-Windows 365 Cloud PCs can be restored to a previous point-in-time snapshot.
-The system automatically takes 4 long term restore points (1 every 7 days - non configurable), as well as up to 10 admin configured restore points, depending on the snapshot interval specified.
-For example, a restore point every 4 hours, would create 10 restore points going back a maximum of 40 hours.
-It is also possible to allow end users to restore their own Cloud PC - useful for power user scenarios.

-**Q.** What should you consider before performing a restore on a Cloud PC, and if a restore fails, what next?
+Windows 365 Cloud PCs can be managed using Intune Configuration Settings the same as you would a physical PC.
+In addition, there are specific settings only applicable to Cloud PC's due to the remote connectivity (RDP) of these PC's.
+These settings may enhance security, or allow for additional granular controls.

+For example - you may want to block the users from copying & pasting content from inside their Cloud PC to their local desktop.
+This can be useful for users you know will consume BYOD scenarios and want to apply additional controls to prevent data leakage.

 ## Task

-## Configure the restore points for users
+1. Create a Settings Catalog policy that changes the RDP settings to block Drive Mapping and Copy & Paste from the local client - assign this to your "sg-Engeering" group.
+2. Create a Settings Catalog policy that configures the RDP Idle Session timeout to 15 minutes.
+Assign this to your "sg-Frontline" group.

+## 1. RDP Settings

 Use the Microsoft Intune Admin Center (https://intune.microsoft.com).

-1. Devices -> Windows 365 -> User settings
+1. Devices -> Configuration Profiles
-2. Create a new user setting policy (+Add)
+2. Create -> New Policy
-3. Give your policy a name
-4. Select "Enable users to initiate restore service"
-5. Specify the "frequency of restore-point service" to 12 hours.
+3. Platform = "Windows 10 or later", Profile Type = "Settings catalog" -> Create
+4. Name = "RDP Settings"
+5. Add Settings-> Search for "Device and Resource Redirection"
+6. Select "Do not allow clipboard redirection" and "Do not allow drive redirection"
+7. Enable both of these settings
-6. Next
+8. Next -> Next
-7. Assign the policy to "sg-engineering"
+9. Assign the policy to your "sg-Engineering" users.

+## 2. Idle Time Out Settings

+Use the Microsoft Intune Admin Center (https://intune.microsoft.com).

+1. Devices -> Configuration Profiles
+2. Create -> New Policy
+3. Platform = "Windows 10 or later", Profile Type = "Settings catalog" -> Create
+4. Name = "Frontline Idle Timeout "
+5. Add Settings-> Search for "Session time limits"
+6. Select "Set time limit for active but idle Remote Desktop Services sessions (User)"
+7. Enable the settings and select "15 minutes"
-8. Next -> Create
+8. Next -> Next
+9. Assign the policy to your "sg-Frontline" users.

 ## Learning Resources